pmlmodelling/NEMO3.6-FABM/README.rst

 The `master` branch is for maintenance with the Paris trunk only.
 Shelf-enabled code is in the ``feat/shelf-enabled`` branch, currently based on svn revision ``r5569``.
+Shelf-enabled code with FABM coupler is in the ``feat/fabm`` branch.